-1. Council may pass a Temporary Use By-law to authorize the temporary use of land, buildings or structures for any purpose that is otherwise prohibited by the Zoning By-law in accordance with the provisions of the Planning Act.
-Prior to the passing of a

-Temporary Use By-law, Council shall be satisfied that the proposed temporary use meets the following conditions:

-- i) that it is compatible with neighbouring land use; - ii) that adequate parking can be provided on-site; - iii) that sufficient services such as water, sewage disposal and roads can be provided; - iv) that an adverse impact on traffic will not be created; - v) that the construction of a permanent building or structure is not required; and - vi) that the use is in general conformity with the intent and policies of this Plan.
+- 1. Council, or their designate, may pass a Temporary Use By-law to authorize the temporary use of land, buildings or structures for any purpose that is otherwise prohibited by the Zoning By-law in accordance with the provisions of the Planning Act.
+Prior to the passing of a Temporary Use By-law, Council, or their designate, shall be satisfied that the proposed temporary use meets the following conditions: - i) that it is compatible with neighbouring land use; - ii) that adequate parking can be provided on-site; - iii) that sufficient services such as water, sewage disposal and roads can be provided; - iv) that an adverse impact on traffic will not be created; - v) that the construction of a permanent building or structure is not required; and - vi) that the use is in general conformity with the intent and policies of this Plan.